saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                     >  to 10.0.0.2 via ge-0/0/1.2000
 ```

-Let's go the other way around and vertify the routing information advertised by `ios_xr_1`, check what is received on `r5` and then finish up tracing the forwarding path from `r5` to `ios_xr_1`.
+Let's go the other way around and verify the routing information advertised by `ios_xr_1`, check what is received on `r5` and then finish up tracing the forwarding path from `r5` to `ios_xr_1`.

 So first, we check the route advertiesment from `ios_xr_1` by issuing the following command:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show bgp vpnv4 unicast vrf cust-1 advertised neighbor 10.0.0.15
-Wed Aug 21 07:00:06.956 UTC
+Mon Aug 26 19:42:52.761 UTC
 Route Distinguisher: 1:1
 10.0.0.8/30 is advertised to 10.0.0.15
   Path info:
     neighbor: Local           neighbor router id: 10.0.1.1
     valid  redistributed  best  import-candidate
-Received Path ID 0, Local Path ID 1, version 903 Attributes after inbound policy was applied:
+Received Path ID 0, Local Path ID 1, version 17 Attributes after inbound policy was applied:
     next hop: 0.0.0.0
     MET ORG AS EXTCOMM